Area Museum and Historical Society Schedules

 the nature of Samuel Clemens' final years.
 Scholars have speculated whether Clemens'

-last decade was ruled by a growing misanthropy or if he retained his keen sense of humor and
+last decade was ruled by a growing misanthropy or if he retained his keen sense of humor

 social commentary.
 The era of Mark Twain scholarship began when Clemens' last decade was

 first examined in depth by Hamlin Hill in his Mark Twain: God's Fool (1973).
-Hill created a
+Hill

 furor in Twain circles with his portrayal of Clemens as a misguided King Lear spewing